neurobloomai/pact/README.md

 PACT uses a three-layer trust measurement architecture:

 ```
-SMA (StoryKeeper)        — Long baseline.
+StoryKeeper     — Long behavioral baseline.
 What has this agent consistently been?
-EMA (Rupture Detection)  — Recency-sensitive.
+Rupture Detection (RLP-0) — Recency-sensitive drift detection.
 What just changed?
-WMA (Trust Score)        — Weighted judgment.
-What does the pattern say?
+Trust Score     — Weighted synthesis.
+What does the full pattern say?

-SMA + EMA + WMA → RI → RQ
 ```

 **StoryKeeper** maintains the long behavioral baseline — the agent's relational history.